 Software test engineer is more than profession.
 It is a proactive way of life and desire to make this life better for all, with feasible and effective ways.
 Goals of software tester are closest to the business objectives and strategic goals of the company in respect of software product and at the same time deep inside the company as a researcher.
 So its main qualities are the energy, knowledge and flexibility.
 In some way, testers are researchers from the world of software development.
 Therefore, easily recognizable symbol in the hands of the test engineer is a magnifying glass (lens), to observe the bugs.

 Software testing is important and essential part of creating software products.
 It allows to find and fix defects, thereby reducing the risks and increasing product quality.
-Also, software testing check parts of user interface where user could make a mistake or misunderstand the output of the program.
+Also, software testing checks parts of the user interface where the user could make a mistake or misunderstand the output of the program.
 This is so important because software is something that a lot of industries rely on for serious situations.
 For example, the frontline workers and the emergency services – look at these ems software solutions for an example.
 If something were to go wrong here so many things could go wrong, so the software has be to faultless.

 Mobile testing is very difficult process with dozens of different screen resolutions, hardware differences, multiple versions of operating systems, different types of internet connections, sudden disconnections.
 Testing on multiple devices, browsers, operating systems can help ensure your product works for as many of your users as possible.
 As the mobile development quite impetuous process and testing of mobile applications should cover a large range of mobile devices, need to apply different testing techniques for providing the best test coverage.
 This will reduce the time required for testing, and provide good results of product quality.